 Biodiversity is specifically the number of different species.
 An area with large populations of few species is not biodiverse.

-Ecosystems with higher biodiversity have fewer species that depend on just one other species for food, shelter and maintaining their environment.
+Ecosystems with higher biodiversity have fewer species that depend on just one other for food, shelter and maintaining their environment.
+With the example above, puffins could also eat molluscs and worms.
 Ecosystems with higher biodiversity are more stable as they can easily adjust to changes.

 We are slowly realising that the future of our species on Earth depends on maintaining high biodiversity.
-Biodiversity is important for human wellbeing as it provides food, potential foods, industrial materials and new medicines.
+There are a number of reasions for this: